ytyulkinaxway/axway-open-docs/content/en/docs/central/connect-aws-gateway/prepare-aws-api-gateway.md

     * Set the **EC2KeyName** to the KeyName you want to use for connecting to the EC2 instance.
  `MyKeyName` is the value from the command above.
     * Accept the **EC2VPCID** default value of blank to create all EC2 resources.
-    * Enable **EC2PublicIPAddress** value to assign a public IP to your EC2 instance so it can connect to the Internet and the AMPIFY Platform.
+    * Enable **EC2PublicIPAddress** value to assign a public IP to your EC2 instance so it can connect to the Internet and the Amplify Platform.
     * Accept the **EC2SSHLocation** default value of `0.0.0.0/0` to allow all SSH connections with a valid key access to the instance.

 * ECS Deployment Settings (ignore if **DeploymentType** is **NOT** `ECS Fargate`).